Customer-managed keys for encryption

 Interactive notebook results

 For partial results in the control plane, use a customer-managed key for managed services.
-For results in the root S3 bucket, which you can configure for all result storage, use a customer-managed key for workspace storage.
+For results in the workspace storage bucket, which you can configure for all result storage, use a customer-managed key for workspace storage.

 Serverless compute and customer-managed keys